Tent Schools International

 Here’s an example: In Jordan, Iraqi families fleeing ISIS in their home country do not arrive as refugees; they entered with their passports.
 Due to their Christian background they are targeted by certain militant groups, but technically they are not refugees of a full-blown war.
 Their children are unable to attend state schools because they are neither citizens of Jordan nor refugees, and the public schools are overcrowded with both Jordanian and Syrian children who have refugee ID cards allowing them admittance since 2017.
 Iraqi students can attend private schools in Jordan, but they are expensive and families are typically unable to meet tuition and transportation requirements.

-Syrian refugees in Jordan can attend state schools with refugee identification, but there are reasons to provide a different option, overcrowding being a major one.
+Syrian refugees in Jordan can attend state schools with refugee identification, but there are reasons to provide a different option, overcrowding being one.
 Secondly, at the time of this writing 83% of Syrian refugees live outside the camps and there are no specific schools for refugees outside of those zones.
 It’s challenging for refugee children to blend in with children who have not experienced displacement; they have a greater frequency of post-trauma needs that are not addressed in state schools.
 On the practical side, the state schools are often a long distance from where families live, and transportation is a problem.
 In winter children arrive home as darkness falls because they attend the afternoon session of a double-shift school, and parents fear for their kids’ safety.

 Q: Do you send North American instructors to teach in refugee camps?